shelleg/jenkins-pipeline-workshop/README.md

 #### 8. Browse to Jenkins and validate that build passed OK

 Browse to http://localhost:8080 and login as 'admin' user (password is in the config.yml file).
-After the server is loaded OK, a first build should start running.
+After the server is loaded OK (after restart once for plugins update), a first build should start running.

 Once done you should have something like the following:
 ![](https://www.tikalk.com/media/gittbook-docker__Jenkins_.png)